Pierce-44/netflix-clone/README.md

    <br/>

-4. Create the following file `util/firbaseConfig.ts` and add your personal TMDB api key from section 3
+4. Create the following file in your local repository `util/firbaseConfig.ts` and add your personal TMDB api key from section 3
    ```js
    export const api = 'ENTER YOUR API HERE';
    ```